ultreyaonline/standalone/DEVELOPER_GUIDE.md

 ### Authorization layers

-There are two parallel systems, both from the `spatie/laravel-permission` package:
+There are two parallel RBAC layers, both from the `spatie/laravel-permission` package:

 **Roles** (coarse-grained): `Super-Admin`, `Admin`, `President`, `Mens Leader`, `Womens Leader`, `Rector Selection`, `Member`.
 Applied in routes using the `role:` middleware.